aws-samples/aws-s3-file-helper/README.md

 Headers
 - It can remove the header from files
-- It can add same headers into splitted files
+- It can add same headers into split files

 Remove extra lines
 - It can remove first or last n lines